 The Florida Department of Transportation (DOT) develops and maintains the state's transportation system.
 In consultation with state agencies and the Florida Coastal Management Program, the DOT developed an early coordination process for transportation project planning, Efficient Transportation Decision Making, that integrates federal consistency reviews with other project planning, development and evaluation processes.

-The Florida Department of Health (DOH), Healthy Environments, regulates drinking water, on-site sewage disposal systems, monitors beach water for bacterial indicators and aquatic toxins -- particularly harmful algal blooms -- and administers many surveillance, investigation and preventative programs designed to reduce illness and prevent disease caused by exposure to environmental factors.
-In consultation with DEP and FWC, DOH determines if environmental chemicals are present in fish from Florida waters and issues fish consumption advisories as needed.
+The Florida Department of Health (DOH), Healthy Environments, regulates drinking water, onsite sewage disposal systems, monitors beach water for bacterial indicators and aquatic toxins -- particularly harmful algal blooms -- and administers many surveillance, investigation and preventive programs designed to reduce illness and prevent disease caused by exposure to environmental factors.
+In consultation with DEP and FWC, DOH determines whether environmental chemicals are present in fish from Florida waters and issues fish-consumption advisories as needed.

 The Florida Department of Agriculture and Consumer Services (DACS) manages state forests for multiple public uses through wildfire prevention and management; water resource management; hydrologic restoration; development of best management practices for water quality and water conservation; and implementation of Total Maximum Daily Load requirements for agriculture.
 DACS regulates aquaculture facilities and shellfish processing plants; opens and closes shellfish harvesting waters to protect human health; restores oyster reefs to maximize productivity; issues leases of sovereignty submerged lands for aquaculture; monitors shellfish meat for red tide cells and brevetoxins; and manages an online, real-time, water quality monitoring program in shellfish harvesting areas.
 DACS also provides technical assistance, certification and training to approximately 300 mosquito control programs and regulates the use of pesticides to protect public health.

 The Florida Department of Economic Opportunity (DEO) is the state's one-stop shop for economic development and community planning.
 In particular, DEO provides technical assistance on the special needs of coastal communities regarding hazard mitigation, post-disaster redevelopment, adaptation planning and other initiatives to increase emergency preparedness and to mitigate the short- and long-term effects of hazards.
-The Waterfronts Florida Program at DEO assists coastal communities that wish to revitalize their working waterfronts by providing planning resources that address four priority areas: economic development, natural and cultural resource protection, public access and hazard mitigation.
+The Waterfronts Florida Program at DEO assists coastal communities that wish to revitalize their working waterfronts by providing planning resources that address four priority areas: 1) economic development; 2) natural and cultural resource protection; 3) public access; and 4) hazard mitigation.
 DEO also implements the Small Cities Community Development Block Grant Program.

 Regional water management districts are responsible for the comprehensive planning, management and development of water resources for consumptive uses and water resource preservation.
 The state's water management districts, in partnership with DEP, regulate activities in wetlands and other waters of the state.
 Pursuant to Sections 380.23 and 373.428, F.S., the five water management districts are responsible for conducting federal consistency reviews as part of permit reviews in coastal counties under Section 373 part IV, F.S.
 Information on the water management districts is available at the following sites: